ZieglerMarc/ACD_SP_Spring_Boot/book_Rental_Service/README.md

 ## Access

-- The Book Service API will be available at [http://localhost:8080](http://localhost:8080) by default.
+- The Book Rental Service API will be available at [http://localhost:8081](http://localhost:8081) by default.

 ```